 Golf Clubs for Beginners: What Do I Need in My Bag?

-As a beginner golfer, you might be wondering how many golf clubs should be in your golf bag.
+As a beginner golfer, you might be wondering how many golf clubs should be in your golf bag?

 Looking at my golf beginnings I remember starting with a golf set that was given to me by my best friend.

-All I had to do was buy a golf bag and some golf balls.
-This was a great start to my golf journey as the level of my skills did not require the use of a full set of clubs.
+All I had to do was buy a golf bag and some golf balls to begin my quest.
+This was a great start to my golf journey as the level of my skills (and most new golfers) did not require the use of a full set of clubs.

-You don’t necessarily need to carry the full set of clubs but you should be aware of available options and any potential upgrades you can make in order to improve your game.
+You don’t necessarily need to carry the full set of clubs (yet) but you should be aware of available options and any potential upgrades you can make in order to improve your game.

 So how many golf clubs does a beginner need?